Les Baux and the old

 Some of the world’s first bauxite mines were in the region around Les Baux.
 Bauxite is an aluminium mineral consisting of one or

 more aluminium hydrates.
-Discovered during the 19th century in several parts of
+Discovered during the 19th century

 the world it was from samples from Les Baux-de-Provence that in 1858 double